oscimp/WRTD-FMC-ADC/si570/README.md

 The issue is that it is seems extremely difficult from our perspective to simulate the whole design or even some parts of it, so debugging any modifications will be a pain.

 To explore the FPGA design, look at the code inside `wrtd/hdl/top/wrtd_ref_spec150t_adc` and inside the various dependencies inside `wrtd/dependencies`.
+Here is a general idea of what some dependencies define:
 - `general-cores` mainly provides components for wishbone connections (adapters, crossbars...)
 - `wr-cores` is where components performing clock synchronization are defined
-- `fmc-adc-100m14b4cha-gw` contains the wiring of the all the FMC pins to the SPEC design defined in `spec`.
+- `fmc-adc-100m14b4cha-gw` contains the wiring of the all the FMC pins, and the necessary components to extract the ADC data
+- `spec` contains the base design that instantiate the core components to synchronize the SPEC clock to White Rabbit

 ### Phase lock loop inside the FPGA